daniel0611/media-io/README.md

  You start it by adding the `-i` or `--interactive` flag.

-### Server mode (UNFINISHED, not being worked on!)

-By using the `serve` command you can start a local webserver and watch your downloaded videos using a browser.
-It is theoretically working but the ui is very simple and ugly.
-Just watching the files with the video player of your choice is a way better experience!!!

 ## Manually include videos using `include.json`

 If you want to manually include a video into the system because it didn't show up or is from a different platform you can do it with a `include.json`.